 "It is your magic.
 Deception!
 Trickery!
 They are all means to distract your opponent to gain the upper hand!"
 Hoteye thundered.
 "But an upper hand will not grant you this victory.
 A man's worth is measured not only by the coin in his coffers, but also his strength!
 And mine will overcome yours!"

 Naruto stared at the man in disbelief, his prior wariness replaced by confusion.
 Was this guy for real?
 It really did seem odd now since Hoteye's alleged bloodline limit couldn't single him out from his clones, and he wasn't any clearer on the extent of its ability.
 He would have to act cautiously but quickly to beat the Oración Seis mage into submission; the lives of his teammates depended on it.

 He clenched his fists tight.
 "Whatever.
 I know you know where my team is, and you're gonna tell me where they are."

 "Nya ha!
 Stop talking and die, please!"

-Hoteye once again brought up two fingers, held up in a 'V' shape, and summoned the earth, raising it up into great torrents of wave after wave.
+Hoteye brought up two fingers, held up in a 'V' shape, and summoned the earth, raising it up into great torrents of waves.
 Their battleground had now changed drastically as Hoteye manipulated the earth to simulate the unforgiving seas during a heavy storm.
 Such was the magnitude of the man's magical prowess that whirlpools began to appear in the ground, sucking in shrubs, rocks, and trees into the crushing abyss in a one kilometre radius.

 Hoteye stood at the centre of the storm—unmoving and formidable—orchestrating the bedlam with a flailing hand.